-Bank Leverage Dynamics And Financial Fragility Of Nigerian Banking Sector: Evidence From Panel Vector Autoregressive Approach after the expansion phase of the business cycle.
-At this stage, the decline in turnover and profits of firms impedes their ability to existing obligations. honour loan Consequently, the firms resort to obtaining additional debt to refinance existing loan commitments and finance fresh capital investment.
+Bank Leverage Dynamics and Financial Fragility of Nigerian Banking Sector: Evidence from Panel Vector Autoregressive Approach

+As Kindleberger (2000) observes, financial fragility becomes noticeable immediately after the expansion phase of the business cycle.
+At this stage, the decline in turnover and profits of firms impedes their ability to honour existing loan obligations.
+Consequently, the firms resort to obtaining additional debt to refinance existing loan commitments and finance fresh capital investment.
 Some other firms may consider selling off their assets to repay the loans.
 In response, lenders will overhaul their risk assessment criteria.
 This means that the banks will decline requests for additional credit or call for liquidation of existing non-performing loans.